gquere/gquere.github.io/sstic2020_writeup/step5.md

 These are [nothing-up-my-sleeve numbers](https://en.wikipedia.org/wiki/Nothing-up-my-sleeve_number) commonly found in crypto.
 Oh noes, not again!

-I traced these to SHA1/RIPEMD which matched the expected output length.
-But I was somehow stuck on the possible input for a while because i'm pretty sure this code disables the joystick and that's the only input I could think of:
+I traced these to the SHA1 and RIPEMD algorithms, which matched the expected output length.

+But I was somehow stuck on the possible user inputs of this challenge for a while because i'm pretty sure this code disables the joystick and that's the only input I could think of:

 ![a](./step5_screensaver_disable_joystick.png)